Gaz Mawete: 2021–2024: Puzzle, performances, collaborations, and Gaz Mawete

+2025–present: Solidarité Congo, performances and PROTOTYPE INDUSA PARTI 1

-On 22 April 2025, Mawete took the stage at a sold-out benefit concert named Solidarité Congo held at the Accor Arena.
-This charitable event brought together 30 notable artists from the French rap industry as well as both internationally renowned and Congolese musicians, all aimed at raising funds for children affected by the Rwandan-backed M23 insurgency in eastern DRC, with the proceeds directed towards Dadju's Give Back Charity.
+On 22 April 2025, Mawete took the stage at the sold-out Solidarité Congo benefit concert at the Accor Arena.
+This charity event brought together 30 notable artists from the French rap industry, as well as internationally known and Congolese musicians, to raise funds for children affected by the Rwandan-backed M23 insurgency in eastern DRC, with the proceeds directed towards Dadju's Give Back Charity.
 Initially scheduled for 7 April, the event was postponed in observance of the International Day of Remembrance of the 1994 Rwandan genocide.
+On 30 August, Mawete later appeared at Stade Cardinal Malula, where the concert was interrupted after guest rapper Suintement struck a fan who had approached him on stage.
+The incident rapidly spread across social media and drew strong criticism, while neither the organizers nor Mawete issued an official statement.
+On 18 October, he featured in the music video for "Jamaïque" by fellow Congolese musician Zakalara, before releasing his single "Tous les soirs" ("every night") on 31 October, which generated strong reactions due to a provocative lyric widely interpreted as a reference to Innoss'B's separation from Rebo Tchulo.

+On 24 December, Mawete released the first part of his mixtape PROTOTYPE INDUSA PARTI 1, which contained twelve tracks selected from a larger 25-song project.
+The mixtape featured guest artists from Youssoupha, Yhello Yizi, Jr Bougary Tamaro, and Joe Gez, and fused Congolese rumba with hip-hop and ndombolo influences.

 Television and film career

 Early television appearances and talent competitions

 Mawete's involvement in television began in 2011 when he participated in the second season of Vodacom Superstar, the Congolese adaptation of the Pop Idol franchise.
-The show, hosted by Jacky Ndala and sponsored by the Akonik label—affiliated with Senegalese-American artist Akon—marked his first national exposure.
+The show, hosted by Jacky Ndala and sponsored by the Akonik label, affiliated with Senegalese-American artist Akon, marked his first national exposure.
 In 2016, he auditioned for the Voice Afrique Francophone, though he was eliminated during the blind auditions.
 In September 2017, Mawete entered Vodacom Best of the Best (All Star), a music competition co-organized by Vodacom Congo and Pygma, which offered a $75,000 prize package—including $20,000 in cash, $55,000 towards album production, and a recording contract with Bomayé Musik, co-founded by Général Philo and rapper Youssoupha.
-In November of that year, Mawete was declared the winner following his performance of the single "Pika", outperforming twelve other finalists.
+In November of that year, he was declared the winner following his performance of the single "Pika", outperforming twelve other finalists.
+In June 2025, he joined the judging panel of Nouvelle Reine, a pan-African beauty pageant airing on Canal+, taking part in the DRC casting sessions alongside Singuila, Senegalese fashion designer Adama Paris, and Ivorian model Awa Sanoko.